 Stop the harassment of healthcare workers in Russia

-Similarly, Yulia Volkova, an endocrinologist from Sochi, has been accused of committing an administrative offense under the Russian “fake news” legislation, for a video she posted on Twitter, calling for health care workers to be provided with PPE.
+Similarly, doctor Yulia Volkova, was accused of committing an administrative offense under the Russian “fake news” legislation, for calling for health care workers to be provided with PPE.

-Tatyana and Yulia are both facing severe penalties simply for exercising their right to freedom of expression and for raising matters of public interest.
-They should be able to do so without fear of reprisals.
+Thanks to the publicity and your engagement, the case against her was closed.
+But Tatyana is still facing severe penalties simply for exercising her right to freedom of expression and for raising matters of public interest.
+She should be able to do so without fear of reprisals.

 Take action in support of healthcare workers in Russia.